Huegoxaga/notes/java/android.md

 - EditText
   - Used to get user input, can have different types, e.g. `android:inputType="number"` for input number only
     - can drag different types of EditText from the palette
+- Spinner
+  - spinner can present a collection of menu items
+  - It takes an array as entries

 #### `drawable` folder